venamax/dataincubator/SQL/README.md

 **Hint**: you will have to perform a join with the `boroughs` table.

+**Checkpoint**
+Total entries in valid boroughs: 531,832

 ## score_by_cuisine
 Return a list of the 75 tuples of the form
     ```
     (cuisine, mean grade, stderr, number of inspections)
     ```
 for each of the 75 cuisine types with at least 100 inspections.
 Sort the list in ascending order by score.
 Are the least sanitary and most sanitary cuisine types surprising?

+**Checkpoint**
+Total entries from valid cuisines: 531,529

 ## violation_by_cuisine
 Which cuisines tend to have a disproportionate number of what which violations?